jdowson/crm_di_contacts/README.markdown

 Overview
 --------

-Experimental plugin module for Fat Free CRM, with the initial target of:
+Experimental plugin module for [Fat Free CRM][2], with the initial target of:

-* Exploring a range of integration points for plugin functionality to Fat Free CRM
+* Exploring a range of integration points for plugin functionality to [Fat Free CRM][2]
 * As an example, providing end user (administrator) functionality to manage drop down list values that can then be used in extensions to Fat Free CRM entities as well as a wholey new models that can be integrated with the core product.
 * Erm...working out how all this rails stuff hangs together anyway.